Burbank, California: City of Burbank

 The town grew steadily, weathering the drought and depression that hit Los Angeles in the 1890s and in 20 years, the community had a bank, newspaper, high school and a thriving business district with a hardware store, livery stable, dry goods store, general store, and bicycle repair shop.
 The city's first newspaper, Burbank Review, was established in 1906.

 The populace petitioned the State Legislature to incorporate as a city on July 8, 1911, with businessman Thomas Story as the mayor.
 Voters approved incorporation by a vote of 81 to 51.
 At the time, the Board of Trustees governed the community which numbered 500 residents.
 With the action of the Legislature, Burbank thus became the first independent city in the San Fernando Valley.

-Burbank cityhood was a significant step in the development of the area and it marked the beginning of a new era of growth and progress for Burbank.
-The incorporation allowed the city to have its own government and to make decisions about its own development and growth.
-It also allowed the city to have more control over its own resources, including its land, water, and other assets.
+The establishment of Burbank as a city was a crucial milestone in the area's progress, triggering a fresh phase of growth and advancement.
+This cityhood meant that Burbank gained the ability to govern itself, making decisions independently regarding its development and expansion.
+It also granted the city greater authority over its valuable resources, such as land, water, and other assets.
+With this newfound control, Burbank could shape its own future and manage its local affairs more effectively.

 The first city seal adopted by Burbank featured a cantaloupe, which was a crop that helped save the town's life when the land boom collapsed.
 In 1931, the original city seal was replaced and in 1978 the modern seal was adopted.
 The new seal shows City Hall beneath a banner.
 An airplane symbolizes the city's aircraft industry, the strip of film and stage light represent motion picture production.
 The bottom portion depicts the sun rising over the Verdugo Mountains.

-In 1915, major sections of the valley were annexed, helping Los Angeles to more than double its size that year.
+In 1915, major sections of the Valley were annexed, helping Los Angeles to more than double its size that year.
 But Burbank was among a handful of towns with their own water wells and remained independent.
 By 1916, Burbank had 1,500 residents.
 In 1922, the Burbank Chamber of Commerce was organized.
 In 1923, the United States Postal Service reclassified the city from the rural village mail delivery to city postal delivery service.
 Burbank's population had grown significantly, from less than 500 people in 1908 to over 3,000 citizens.
 The city's business district grew on the west side of San Fernando Blvd. and stretched from Verdugo to Cypress avenues, and on the east side to Palm Avenue.
 In 1927, five miles (8 km) of paved streets had increased to 125 mi.